dmytro-vydysh/god-eye/README.md

 # EyeOnProps

-**Version:** 2.0.0
-**Author:** Dmytro Vydysh
-**License:** CC0-1.0 Universal (Public Domain)

----

-## Overview

-**EyeOnProps** is a lightweight but powerful JavaScript/TypeScript library for monitoring object properties.
+**EyeOnProps** is a lightweight and powerful JavaScript/TypeScript utility for monitoring property changes on any number of object instances.
+It supports both polling-based and real-time observation, and emits events when watched properties change.
-It can detect changes either via polling (interval-based) or by intercepting property setters in real time.

-Built on top of Node.js `EventEmitter`, it supports flexible watch setups, change detection modes, and clean event emissions.

----

-## Features

-* 🔍 Watch one or more properties on any object
-* 🕒 Polling mode (`clock`) to check for changes on intervals
-* ⚡ Real-time mode (`realTime`) to intercept property changes immediately
-* 🔄 Modes for emitting all values or only changed ones
+* ⚡️ Supports multiple objects per watcher
+* 🕒 Choose between polling (`clock`) and setter override (`realTime`) modes
-* 🧠 Typed and well-documented API
+* 🧠 Utilizes `WeakRef` and `FinalizationRegistry` to avoid memory leaks
-* 🚫 Real-time overrides are irreversible (by design)
+* 📢 Emits two event types: simple (`change`) and detailed (`change:full`)

 ---